-The Channel B transmitter interrupt output which is the complement of TxRDYB.
-When in this mode OP7 acts as an opendrain output.
+- The complement of OPR[7]. - The Channel B transmitter interrupt output which is the complement of TxRDYB.
+When in this mode OP7 acts as an Open- Collector output.
 Note that this output is not masked by the contents of the IMR.